Kelvin-Castillo/osTicketPostConfigurationSetup/README.md

 <p>
 </p>
 <p>
 Select the "Departments" button in the agents tab.
 Here we will be able to create a new department.
 Each Agent is assigned to a specific department depending on their assigned role within the helpdesk.
-In this case we will be creating the "System Administrators" department, this is where the Supreme Admins will be designated.
+In this case we will be creating the "SysAdmins" department, this is where the Supreme Admins will be designated.
 Other specific settings such as SLAs, managers and other email settings can be set up in the departments tab.
 </p>
 <br />
 <p>